JG204/StarView/README.md

 ## Disclaimer

 The data used or/and displayed in this software may not be accurate.
 I am also not the author of majority of this data.
 See *Credits* below.
+There might also be some bugs and/or memory leaks.
+All those were unintentional.
 Keep that in mind when using this program.

 ## How to run